tickBit/Amiga-Demo-DoA/README.md

 # Amiga Demo: Defender of the Amiga
-This little demo was supposed to be my entry to Instanssi 2022 demo competition, but the event was canceled.
+This little demo is my entry to Instanssi 2022 demo competition.

 The playsid.library and the includes related to it are from the following package: https://aminet.net/package/mus/play/PlaySID3